 The government’s ‘Road to Zero Strategy’ is driving the transition to zero emissions across all vehicle types for public and private modes of transport.
 The end of the diesel vehicle is in sight and forward-looking councils and fleet operators are taking action to provide clean public transport alternatives, including their bus fleets.

-Mark Griffin, Hydrogen Market Development Manager for Clean Fuels, BOC shares his insights into what councils and local authorities can do to move towards a hydrogen-fuelled public transport system.
+BOC’s Clean Fuels Team share their insights into what councils and local authorities can do to move towards a hydrogen-fuelled public transport system.

 Why should councils consider running public transport systems on hydrogen?